The one question we ask ourselves when it becomes (really) cold outside; where can we ice-skate this season?

 Well, there are plenty of places where you can show off your ice-skating skills (or not).
-We’ve selected five.
-Keeping in mind that due to the current guidelines, children up to 17 years old do not have to keep their distance from one another.
-However, this is the case for people who are 18 years or older.
-An exception to the group of a maximum of 4 people is if they come from the same household.
+We’ve selected seven.
+Keeping in mind that due to the current Covid guidelines, things may change quickly.
 It is advised to reserve yourself a spot.

 Probably one of the coolest indoor ice-skating rinks in the Netherlands!
 With rainbow lighting on the ceiling, you can skate for 400 meters in some sort of a tunnel which makes it a unique experience.
 If the weather allows it, the sides of the tunnel can be opened.
 That way you have the experience of outdoor skating with the advantages of the inside. schaatsbaanrotterdam.nl

 Let’s start with the most important news; you can skate on the outside 400-meter track!
 And that is nice, because exercising outside is always a good thing.
 Moreover, this is the only outside ice-skating ring in this list!
 Even more reason to visit, because there is nothing like some ice-skating with a red nose from the cold and the December sunshine on your face.
 Good to know; especially for families there are special ICE FUN hours.
 During these hours speeding is not allowed, so children and parents can enjoy the ice without any worries. jaapeden.nl

 Near Amsterdam, you’ll find the Ice-rink of Haarlem.
 It’s indoor and you can rent ice-skates like most other places on this list.
 Combine a visit to this place with a walk around in Haarlem or visit cute town Santpoort where you can walk around in the forest.